7. Sustainable Food

 The following would be classed as outlets: halls of residence (this counts as one outlet if they’re managed the same and use the same menus, or counted independently if they are managed separately), canteens, cafes/coffee shops, hospitality menus, anywhere that food is served.

 Alternative schemes should be credible to the sustainable food movement

-**NB: In the absence of an externally verified framework, People & Planet will look for evidence of sustainable food targets with a process for reporting and review on the university website (mini strategy document or as part of the sustainable food policy).
+In the absence of an externally verified framework, People & Planet will look for evidence of sustainable food targets with a process for reporting and review,

 - Increasing seasonal fruit & vegetables

 - Purchase and sales of sustainable fish (as defined by Sustain, Marine Conservation Society and Marine Stewardship Council.